cdellacqua/sleep.js/docs/README.md

-The second parameter is a `config` object that can contain a custom timeout API, providing setTimeout and clearTimeout functions, and a [ReadonlySignal](https://www.npmjs.com/package/@cdellacqua/signals) that can be used to cancel the sleep promise before its natural termination.
+The second parameter is a `config` object that can contain a custom timeout API, providing setTimeout and clearTimeout functions, and an AbortSignal that can be used to cancel the sleep promise before its natural termination.

 Overriding the timeout API can be useful in tests or in scenarios where you would want to use more precise timing than what setTimeout can offer.

-Calling `emit` without any parameter will resolve the promise, while calling it with an Error instance will reject it with the passed Error.

 Note: if the delay is 0 the returned Promise will be already resolved.